Snow White Bristlenose Pleco (Ancistrus sp.), 15cm

 Eggs usually hatch in around 4-10 days depending on temperature.
 The fry remain in or near the cave while absorbing their yolk sacs.
 Disturb the male as little as possible during this period.
 Inexperienced keepers often lose spawns by checking caves too often or moving decor.

 Once free-swimming, fry can be fed powdered algae foods, crushed spirulina wafers, blanched vegetables, and biofilm-rich surfaces.
 Keep water changes frequent but gentle.
-If you are used to reading about siamese algae eater baby, siamese algae eater fry, or siamese algae eater breeding behavior, note that bristlenose fry are bottom-oriented from the start and need constant access to food films and clean surfaces.
+Bristlenose fry are bottom-oriented from the start and need constant access to food films and clean surfaces.
+Adult bristlenose plecs are not active fry hunters, but eggs or very weak fry can still be at risk in crowded tanks, so separate rearing gives the best survival rate.

 To trigger spawning, many breeders perform a slightly cooler, larger water change after a period of heavy conditioning with vegetables and quality wafers.
-This can mimic fresh rain influx and often encourages cave inspection and spawning within a few days.
+This can mimic a fresh rain influx and often encourages cave inspection and spawning within a few days.

-Comparison matters because many buyers searching catfish for sale UK or pleco fish for sale uk are choosing between appearance, tank size, and behaviour rather than simply buying the first algae eater they see.
+Comparison matters because many buyers searching catfish for sale UK or pleco fish for sale UK are choosing between appearance, tank size, and behaviour rather than simply buying the first algae eater they see.
 The Super Red Long Fin Bristlenose stands out because it combines manageable size, beginner-friendly care, and ornamental finnage.
-That makes it very different from giant plecos and also more decorative than standard short-fin bristlenose strains.
+That makes it very different from giant plecos and more decorative than standard short-fin bristlenose strains.

 | Feature | Super Red Long Fin Bristlenose | Lemon Bristlenose Pleco |